 - What channel is driving your phone call leads?
 You can run a useful report like a ‘Source’ report.
 Pick any date range and this report will tell you if a call on your site came from Social Media, PPC, Organic Search, Direct or Not Provided.

 - Where are your callers coming as far as their locations?
 You can run a report and look at the mix of area codes the callers’ phone number are from.
 Are you a primarily local business?
 Look at if the calls are from all the local area codes or not.

 - Do you have more than one location?
 We had a situation where a client was a career college business with 50 locations across Canada, so we advised them to get toll-free call tracking on every page of their site that forwards to their call center, and for their 50 campus location pages, to get tracking numbers with local area codes.
 Here is more detailed call tracking advice for franchises and multi-location businesses.

 Do you want more control over your Local SEO efforts?

-Local Search Engine Optimization requires consistency in your business name, business address and business phone number, often referred to as your NAP.
+Local SEO requires consistency in your business name, business address and business phone number, often referred to as NAP consistency.
 If you are starting your business from scratch, then you can choose to have a permanent static local area code call tracking number.
 Do not do this if you are not a brand new location or business.
 This way, your number is consistent throughout the life of your business.
 Changing phone numbers?
 No problem, just change the ‘ring to’ number that your call tracking forwards to.
 This is great for franchises also when a franchisee exits your program and is replaced by another.
 Simply change the ‘ring to’ number.